 Author's note: Magical phenomena and various mysterious events have their legitimate place in literature - in fairy tales, legends, mysterious stories (see, for example, the ancient Japanese stories Kaidan ).
-They are a source of aesthetic experiences , a subject to think about, they can also carry a suitable literary representationethical message .
+They are a source of aesthetic experiences , a subject to think about, they can also carry a suitable literary representation ethical message .
 Personally, I like them very much and I have a decent collection of them.
-However, as a physicist, I am far from relating them to reality and giving them a non- metaphorical meaning .
+However, as a physicist, I am far from considering them a reality and giving them a meaning other than just metaphorical .

 The origin and